14 Idioms with EGG (Learn Fast with Real Example Sentences)

 Idioms with HOLD GRASP and GRAB

 Idioms are expressions with a meaning that is different from the literal meaning of the words used.
 This video will explain some common Idioms with Hold, Grasp, and Grab.
-Hold your ground Hold your tongue On hold Grasp at straws Within oneβs grasp Grab the opportunity How does (something) grab you?
+Hold your ground Hold your tongue On hold Grasp at straws Within one’s grasp Grab t

 Common Dog Idioms (That Native Speakers Use!)